emranxec/MyLearning/README.md

 pointed to by s, and the second one “knowledge base”, pointed to by str.
 But, technically, we have three String objects, **the third one being the literal “base” in the concat statement.**
 ----
-##  how to configure Spring & hibernate?
+## Q. how to configure Spring & hibernate?
 > [spring-boot-with-hibernate](https://www.javadevjournal.com/spring-boot/spring-boot-with-hibernate/)
 ----
-##  what is Class not found and No class def error?
+## Q. what is Class not found and No class def error?
 > ClassNotFoundException is raised in the above program as class “GeeksForGeeks” is not found in the classpath.
     `try {Class.forName("GeeksForGeeks");
         }